 Munich 1972 was the first Olympics I remember.
 Aged 8 I have hazy memories of Olga Korbut in the ring, Lasse Viren and Valery Borzov on the track, Mark Spitz in the pool and hooded men in the Village.
 The Palestinian involvement was an early indication to me the Olympics was about more than sport.
 Here in the middle of the Cold War, the US and USSR were once again battling for supremacy in Germany.

-For most of the 20th century, the US was best performed in the Olympic medal count but the Russians beat them in 1956 and 1960.
+For half of the 20th century, the US was best performed in the Olympic medal count but the Russians beat them in 1956 and 1960.
 As the space race intensified, the US regained control in the 1960s.
 In Munich it was the turn of the USSR to come out ahead.
 Behind the Americans East Germany was running a very creditable third well ahead of their western rivals despite a population of just 16 million people.
 They would rub salt in fellow German wounds with another home soil victory in the World Cup two years later in the only time they would ever meet (the West lost that battle but won the war against the Dutch in the final).

 With the pride of communism on the line, the 70s and 80s were the glory era of East German sport.
 The German College for Physical Culture produced the coaches, trainers and sports medicine personnel responsible for East Germany’s remarkable success.
 There was drugs and cheating but there was also genuine success.
 The problem was, as 1980 Olympic 110-metre hurdles gold medallist Thomas Munkelt said, “we ran our sports by the performance principle, but not our economy.”